Walgreens The Thread

 Do cold sores go away?

 Yes, cold sores do go away.
-If left untreated, cold sores typically go away in one to two weeks.
+If left untreated, cold sores typically go away in one to three weeks.
 With treatment, they may go away sooner.

 Do cold sores have pus?